 If you are reading this site, you probably found out that you have a mechanic’s lien filed against your property.
 If you are like most other property owners, you have lots of questions and concerns.
 This is normal.
 It would be troubling if you didn’t have any concerns or cares about the lien.
-Attorneys Dan Myers and Samantha Vajskop wanted to help by providing some general and helpful information about Ohio mechanic’s lien law.
+Attorney Dan Myers wanted to help by providing some general and helpful information about Ohio mechanic’s lien law.

 At Myers Law, LLC, it’s our goal to provide general information that may help you manage the stress and uncertainty you are experiencing over a recently-filed or recently-served mechanic’s lien.
 This website provides information to help you understand what mechanic’s liens are, how they impact you, what options you have in dealing with them, and what rights you have that might protect you or help you in your imminent court battle with your contractor.

-This website does not provide legal advice, and our attorneys do not represent you merely because you have reviewed this website or contacted us.
-However, once you have a written attorney-client agreement with the attorneys at Myers Law, LLC, our experienced attorneys can review with you your legal options and decide what approach is best for your situation.
+This website does not provide legal advice, and we do not represent you merely because you have reviewed this website or contacted us.
+However, once you have a written attorney-client agreement with Myers Law, LLC, our office can review with you your legal options and decide what approach is best for your situation.